mohammadamanpatel/book-review-assignment/README.md

+Here's your **revised and fully aligned `README.md`** with consistent formatting, corrected headers, and clear structure — especially tailored for a **MongoDB-based Book Review API**:

+---

 # 📚 Book Review API

 A RESTful API for managing books and reviews.
 Authenticated users can add books and reviews, while the public can browse and search.
 Built using **Node.js**, **Express.js**, **MongoDB**, and **JWT-based authentication**.